 Over the course of the last few years, governments, policy makers and social scientists have rekindled an interest in the study of inequality.
 Inequality has come into focus again at the same time as the gap between rich and poor in many western nations has begun increasing after a long period of convergence.
 In addition, the pressures faced by welfare systems also threaten non-income mechanisms of equalization, in education, access to childcare, or health provision.

-Yet, even as social scientists have developed tools to diagnose inequalities and their multiple consequences, there is much less attention to how inequalities are created, reconstructed and reinforced over time, and to how societies come to accept some inequalities as 'natural' and others as unjustifiable and immoral.
+Yet even as social scientists have developed tools to diagnose inequalities and their multiple consequences, there is less attention how inequalities are created, reconstructed and reinforced over time, and how societies come to accept some inequalities as 'natural' and others as unjustifiable and immoral.

 Bringing that way of 'thinking historically' to the issue of inequality, the Inequality network sets number of interdisciplinary questions as a guide to its activities: